Northern Estonia: History

+Traditionally and at different times, the concept of North Estonia has also been different, encompassing in addition to Harju County and Lääne- Viru and Ida-Viru County also Järva County, Lääne County, present-day Rapla County and Hiiumaa.

-Traditionally Northern Estonia has had a large Estonian majority and much smaller Swedish and Finnish minority but that changed during the Soviet occupation and annexation of Estonia.
-Region was deliberately colonized and by that Russified by Soviet authorities more than other regions of Estonia.
-Some towns and villages like Narva, Jõhvi, Kohtla-Järve, Sillamäe, Maardu and Paldiski experienced almost total repopulation by Russians.
-New city districts that were meant to accommodate colonizers were built in Tallinn, most of which are the biggest city districts to this day because Estonia was only partially decolonized after regaining of independence in 1991.
+During the Soviet occupation and annexation of Estonia some towns and villages like Narva, Jõhvi, Kohtla-Järve, Sillamäe, Maardu and Paldiski experienced almost total repopulation by Russiansand other Russian speakers and also new city districts that were meant to accommodate mostly Russians were built in Tallinn.

 Estonians made up about 80% of Tallinn's population before World War II, but make up only 49% in 2019.
 In 2009, Estonians made up about 55,2% of Tallinn's population.
 The all time smallest share occurred in 1988 when only 47% of Tallinners were ethnic Estonians, not far from 2019.
 Tallinners made up about 29,7% of Estonia's population in 2009.
 In 2009, Tallinn's ethnic Estonian residents made up 23,9% (219,900) of all ethnic Estonians residing in Estonia.
 In 2009, Tallinn's non-Estonian residents, mainly Russians, made up 42,7% (178,694) of all non-Estonians residing in Estonia.
 The positive birth rate of ethnic Estonians and non-positive birth rate of non-Estonians should have increased the share of ethnic Estonians in Tallinn and whole Northern Estonia, but increased immigration mainly from other ex-soviet countries has on the contrary increased the share of non-Estonians.

-Today Northern Estonia has two main ethnic groups - Estonians and Russians.
+Today Northern Estonia has two main ethnic groups: Estonians and Russians.
 Ida-Viru County, most notably, has a large Russian population.
 The population of Ida-Viru County is 72.8% Russian, unlike other Estonian counties, where 80% of the population is Estonian.
-Harju County also has a large Russian population (31,2%), most of it resides in Tallinn.
-Lääne-Viru County, however, only has 9.5% Russian population.
+Harju County also has a large Russian population (31.2%), and most of it resides in Tallinn.
+Lääne-Viru County, however, only has a 9.5% Russian population.